Javascript is not enabled.

 Faxing sensitive documents isn’t much more secure than regular email unless you are 100 percent convinced that the only person who will pick up the document is the intended recipient, perhaps in a one- or two-person office.

-"Otherwise, it's like dropping them off on a desk,” where anyone can grab them, Velasquez says.
-Meanwhile, it may seem like a no-brainer, but if you do fax, double-check that you are using the correct phone number.
+“Otherwise, it’s like dropping them off on a desk,” where anyone can grab them, Velasquez says.
+Meanwhile, this may seem like a no-brainer, but if you do fax, double-check that you are using the correct phone number.

-Upload to a secure portal
+Upload your Social Security number safely to a secure portal

-"All the reputable places have them,” Velasquez says, adding that it is reasonable to ask a company about the measures it takes to protect the information in the portal.
-If they don't have a such a portal, consider doing business elsewhere.
+“All the reputable places have them,” Velasquez says, adding that it is reasonable to ask a company about the measures it takes to protect the information in the portal.
+If they don’t have such a portal, consider doing business elsewhere.

 Join AARP to Continue